 If you have 2 days in Palermo, that will allow you to slow down a bit and enjoy a few more sites that the city has to offer.
 You will be able to dig a bit deeper and explore some neighbourhoods that are slightly off the beaten tourist trail.

-Spending 3 days in Palermo can be ideal if you want to explore some areas nearby the city.
+Spending 3 days can be ideal if you want to explore some areas nearby the city.
 Whether that be the beaches of Cefalu, the temples of Segesta, the cathedral of Monreale or elsewhere, there are countless places that are within easy reach of the Sicilian capital that can give you a more holistic view of Sicily as a whole and not just its largest city.

 Getting To & Around Palermo